arangodb/docs/3.8/arangosearch.md

   locations, places within a certain area and more.
 It can be combined with other types of search queries unlike with the regular geo index.
 {%- endcomment %}

+For relevance and performance tuning, as well as the reference documentation, see:

 - [**Ranking**](arangosearch-ranking.html):
   Sort search results by relevance, fine-tune the importance of certain search conditions, and calculate a custom relevance score.